janstrng/Evaluating-IoT-devices/Devices/Framework_2/Dlink_camera.md

 #### Reasoning for value of implementation
-C.3.3: User must - "specifically requested to be removed from our databases" https://eu.dlink.com/no/nb/privacy
+C.3.3: User must - "specifically requested to be removed from our databases" https://eu.dlink.com/no/nb/privacy c.3.6: No answer for two month from given email adress.
 C.3.8: Data is transmitted to Google and Salesforce located in USA

 C.3.9: Response for request of data has yet to be confirmed